Skip to content

 If your DevTools window is wide or undocked in a separate window, the debugger section will be displayed to the right of the Code Editor pane.

-Figure 4: DevTool window is wide open
+Figure 3: DevTool window is wide open

-Set up breakpoints
+Set breakpoints in JavaScript

 Breakpoints are the logical point you want the code execution to pause, so that you can debug it.